microsoft/azure-iot-developer-kit/docs/_docs/03-faq.md

 ![getting-started-faq-iothub]({{"/assets/images/getting-started-faq-iothub.png" | absolute_url }})

 This is due to IoT Hub only allows [one free hub per Azure subscription](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal){:target="_blank"}.
 In this case, you may select the existing IoT Hub instead of trying to create a new one.

+## Development

+### After updateing Arduino extension in VS Code, it breaks everything

+The DevKit currently is using a special version of Arduino extension for VS Code.
+If you accidentally updated it, follow these steps to bring it back to work:

+1. Uninstall Arduino extension in VS Code
+2. Close VS Code
+3. Re-install the tools and packages